-Income tax expense (benefit).
-For the first fiscal quarter ended January 31, 2024 the Company recorded income tax benefit of \$1.0 million on pretax loss of \$4.8 million.
-For the same quarter a year ago, the Company recorded an income tax expense of \$0.6 million on a pretax income of \$7.1 million.
-The comparability of effective tax rates between both periods was primarily impacted by the warrants fair value activity in the three months ended January 31, 2023, as it is not recognized for tax purposes.
+Income tax expense.
+For the three months ended July 31, 2024 and 2023, the Company's effective tax rate was 29.0% and 24.3%, respectively.
+The comparability of effective tax rates between both periods was primarily impacted by (1) increases in the UK corporate income tax rate to 25% and (2) the warrants fair value activity in the three months ended July 31, 2023, as it is not recognized for tax purposes.